 For Against

 Mayor Catania Cr Doran-Wu

 Cr Burns Cr Farrell

 Cr Maier Cr Ker

 Cr Lake

 Cr Messina

+Cr Youngman

-- 1. Lack of visitor car bays. - 2.
-Non-compliance as stated in the Assessment Table.
+- 1. Lack of visitor car bays.

+- 2. Non-compliance as stated in the Assessment Table.

-3. Consideration of objections received.
+- 3. Consideration of objections received.

 Landowner: Benjamin & Co Pty Ltd

 Applicant: Perth Residential Developments

 Zoning: Metropolitan Region Scheme: Urban

 Town Planning Scheme No. 1 (TPS 1): Residential R80

 Existing Land Use: Nos.
 112 - 114 and Nos.
-118 - 120 Broome Street , Highgate -
+118 - 120 Broome Street, Highgate -

 Vacant Land

 No. 116 Broome Street, Highgate - Vacant House

 Use Class: Grouped Dwelling

 Use Classification: "P"

 Lot Area: 1480 square metres

 Access to Right of Way Not Applicable

 8 February 2000 The Council refused the proposed demolition of the existing dwelling at No. 116 (Lot 5) Broome Street, Highgate and commissioned the services of an approved Heritage Consultant to complete a full documentary of the place and to refer the place to the Heritage Council of Western Australia (HCWA).
 This followed various public submissions and some preliminary independent historical research commissioned by the Town, which highlighted that the Officer's original report dated 22 November 1999 that indicated the place had no cultural heritage significance, was incorrect.

-18 April 2000 New planning application received for the redevelopment of the site and retaining the existing dwelling at No. 116 (Lot 5)

-Broome Street, Highgate.

-26 September 2000 Council granted conditional approval for proposed alterations and addition to the existing building and 14 additional dwellings, subject to various heritage requirements outlined by the HCWA and the Town.
+New planning application received for the redevelopment of the 18 April 2000 site and retaining the existing dwelling at No. 116 (Lot 5) Broome Street, Highgate.
+Council granted conditional approval for proposed alterations 26 September 2000 and addition to the existing building and 14 additional dwellings, subject to various heritage requirements outlined by the HCWA and the Town.

-15 December 2000 The Town received notification from HCWA that the place has been entered on the Register of Heritage Places on an Interim basis.

-7 February 2005 An application for demolition received by the Town.

-11 October 2005 After much liaison with the Heritage Council, the Council at its frontage.

-Ordinary Meeting approved the demolition of the subject place, subject to standard and appropriate conditions, including the requirement for an interpretative proposal that recognises the history and significance of Crawshaw's House being installed in a place that is visible to the public along the Broome Street application for demolition of existing single house and construction of eight grouped dwellings for the following
+- 15 December 2000 The Town received notification from HCWA that the place has been entered on the Register of Heritage Places on an Interim basis. - 7 February 2005 An application for demolition received by the Town. - 11 October 2005 After much liaison with the Heritage Council, the Council at its Ordinary Meeting approved the demolition of the subject place, subject to standard and appropriate conditions, including the requirement for an interpretative proposal that recognises the history and significance of Crawshaw's House being installed in a place that is visible to the public along the Broome Street frontage. - 8 July 2008 Council at its Ordinary Meeting resolved to refuse a planning application for demolition of existing single house and construction of eight grouped dwellings for the following reasons: - 1.
+Non compliances as stated in the Assessment Table. - 2.
+No community dividend for the loss of Crawshaw's Cottage. - 3.
+Ability to incorporate the Cottage into the proposed redevelopment. - 4.
+Consideration of the objections received. - 5.
+Questionable aesthetics.